Yoctol/bottender/examples/slack-interactive-message/README.md

 npm run dev
 ```

-This command will start server for bot developing at `http://localhost:5000`.
+This command starts a server listening at `http://localhost:5000` for bot development.

-If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/slack` from command line.
+If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/slack` from your terminal.

 ## Set Webhook

-To set the webhook, go to [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Event Subscriptions, and use the webhook URL you get from running `npm run dev` to edit Request URL for your bot.
+To set the webhook, go to [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Event Subscriptions, and use the webhook URL you got from running `npm run dev` to edit Request URL for your bot.

 ## Idea of This Example